-- A parent or guardian probably will need to come with you to submit the papers and sign the application.
-He or she also may need to come to obtain the papers.
+- A parent or guardian probably will need to accompany you to submit the papers and sign the application.
+They also may need to accompany you to obtain the papers.

-Often, the certificate will expire after a certain period of time.
-For example, most are valid for about one year.
+- Often, the certificate will expire after a certain period of time.
+Most are valid for about one year.

-If you lose your working papers you can request a duplicate copy from the office that issued it.
+- If you misplace your working papers, you can request a duplicate copy from the office that issued it.

 Before you start a job search, learn what you’ll need to do in order to be hired.
 If you prepare in advance, the hiring process will be easier and you’ll be able to start work sooner.